 SIAL is a not-for-profit higher educational institute.
-It is incorporated in England and Wales since 1995, company number 03087911 under the name Institute of Art - London Ltd. The registered office is 30 Bedford Square, London WC1B 3EE.
-SIAL is a wholly owned subsidiary of Institute Of Art Holdings LLC, registered in the state of Delaware, USA, and company number 3708619.
-This is a member of the Cambridge Information Group (CIG) group of companies, Cambridge Information Group II LLC, registered in the state of Maryland, USA, company number W11714003.
+It is incorporated in England and Wales since 1995, company number 03087911 under the name Institute of Art - London Ltd. The registered office is 30 Bedford Square, London WC1B 3EE, SIAL is a wholly owned subsidiary of Institute Of Art Holdings LLC, registered in the state of Delaware, USA, and company number 3708619.
+SIAL is a subsidiary of BrandEd Holdings LLC, registered in the state of Delaware, USA, company number 202361032.
+BrandEd is a member of the Cambridge Information Group (CIG) group of companies, Cambridge Information Group II LLC, registered in the state of Maryland, USA, company number W11714003.